 2. How to remove red wine stains from fabric and clothing

-Whether from a tablecloth or your favourite shirt, here's how to remove red wine stains.
+Whether from a tablecloth or your favorite shirt, here's how to remove red wine stains.

 Do not sprinkle with white wine or with salt.
+It is a waste as neither enhance the cleaning process.
 Instead, blot the stain first, then soak the item in cool water for around 30 minutes.
-Next, pre-treat the stain with a laundry stain remover and allow to soak in (following the manufacturer's instructions).
+Next, pre-treat the stain with a laundry stain remover and allow it to soak in (following the manufacturer's instructions).

 Always follow the care instructions on the label so that you don't damage your item further, and do a patch test with any cleaning product or recipe to ensure the fabric can take it.